|

 possible on the larger islands that dot the swamp, hunting and fishing were

+the main sources of protein.
 The swamp acts as a large water purifier.

 While the water is dark from tannic acid and low in oxygen from decaying